mumuki/mumuki-development-installer/README.md

 # mumuki-devinstaller
 > Installer for the Mumuki Platform development environment

+:warning: This repository is deprecated.
+Please install mumuki projects following each repo's instructions :warning:

 This installer installs a complete development environment in a Vagrant Machine with batteries included:

 * Rbenv installation